arkq/LC3plus/Readme.txt

     To call decoder only
         ./LC3plus -D INPUT.bin OUTPUT.wav

+    To specify output bits per sample
+        ./LC3plus -bps NUM INPUT.wav OUTPUT.wav BITRATE
+    where NUM is either 16 (default) or 24.

+    To specify bitrate switching file instead of fixed bitrate ./LC3plus -swf FILE INPUT.wav OUTPUT.wav BITRATE
+    where FILE is a binary file containing the bitrate as a sequence of 64-bit values.

+    To specify delay compensation
+        ./LC3plus -dc DC INPUT.wav OUTPUT.wav BITRATE
+    where DC is 0, 1 (default) or 2 meaning that:
+        0: Don't use delay compensation
+        1: Compensate delay in decoder (default)
+        2: Split delay equally in encoder and decoder

+    To disable frame counter (quiet mode)
+        ./LC3plus -q INPUT.wav OUTPUT.wav BITRATE

+    To activate verbose mode (print switching commands) ./LC3plus -v INPUT.wav OUTPUT.wav BITRATE

+    To use the G192 bitstream format
+        ./LC3plus -E -formatG192 INPUT.wav OUTPUT.g192 BITRATE
+    Note that an additional file OUTPUT.cfg will be created containing the decoder information.
+To specify the configuration file, the flag -cfgG192 FILE can be used where FILE is the path to the configuration file.
+    Note that the same flags (-formatG192 and -cfgG192) shall be used for decoding, if the G192 format was chosen for encoding.

     To call decoder with frame loss simulations ./LC3plus -D -epf patternfile INPUT.bin OUTPUT.wav
         where the patternfile is a binary file containing a sequence of 16-bit values, non-zero values indicating a frame loss

+    To write error detection pattern (from arithmetic decoder) into a 16-bit binary file ./LC3plus -D -edf patternfile INPUT.bin OUTPUT.wav
+        where the patternfile is a binary file containing a sequence of 16-bit values, non-zero values indicating a detected frame loss

     The high-resolution mode is only available in the floating-point source code.
     It is mandatory for usage with 96 kHz sampling frequency and can also be used